sidhantnagpal/bash-tester/README.md

 # Setup
 1. Copy & Place the scripts (.sh) files in your bin folder (or a folder where you keep other scripts).
-2. Open a terminal in the bin folder and execute the following commands granting the scripts permission to execute:
+2. Open a terminal in the bin folder and execute the following commands, granting the scripts permission to execute:
 ```bash
 chmod +x build
 chmod +x run